This article originally appeared on VICE US.

 “Stadia has officially gone 40 days without a new game announcement/release, feature update, or real community update.
 It has been out for 69 days.
 It's time we demand better.”

 My first thought: “That can’t be true?”
-The timeline isn't exactly right, but it's true Stadia, more than two months in, feels woefully incomplete.
-It's only confirmed the worst suspicions that Stadia’s “launch” has been little more than a beta test people spent money to participate in.
+But it is, and only confirms the worst suspicions that Stadia’s “launch” has been little more than a beta test people spent money to participate in.

 Anyone who bought the $130 “founders edition” of Stadia, currently the only way to use Stadia outside of someone sharing their “buddy pass” with you, also received a three-month subscription to the service’s pro tier.
 Stadia launched on November 19, which means we’re nearly at the end of the road for many people’s subscription; February 19 is just weeks away, there just aren’t that many games to play, and the future of the service is unclear.

-Sure, Google bought another studio, but early interviews suggested work is extremely early.
-The most optimistic scenario would see that game coming to Stadia sometime in...what, 2022?
+Sure, Google bought another studio, but they haven’t even started work on a Stadia game!
+The most optimistic scenario would see that game coming to Stadia sometime in...2022?
 Google's other option is to spend a bunch of money locking up exclusives, a la Epic, and we haven't even seen that yet.

 When Stadia was announced, it came across as a way to play a stream games running on a top-of-the-line PC, but in reality, Stadia isn’t just a computer running Steam games, it’s a Linux-based platform with its own district specifications—basically, a console!—and that means developers need to put work into building for Stadia.
 So far, that hasn’t happened, and even the high-profile partners Google worked with, like Bungie and Rockstar, delivered lackluster versions of Destiny 2 and Red Dead Redemption 2.
 It certainly didn’t help that, upon being faced with this criticism, Google deflected and pointed the fingers at developers.